rschuetzler/schuetzler-blog-gatsby/content/blog/blog/jmeter/index.md

 <h2>Bugs/Weirdness</h2>
 <ul>
 <li>Excel problem with JMeter CSV files: When saving test results to a csv, Excel likes to show big numbers (like the start time) in engineering notation (i.e., 1.24E10).
 If you open the file and save it, it will save it in engineering notation.
 When you open the file again, several significant digits will be lost, making the start time data essentially useless.
 This can be overcome by changing the stuff from a CSV to XLSX or by formatting the number as a regular number.</li>
-<li>You can’t save both the Test Plan and WorkBench at the same time.
+<li>You canï¿½t save both the Test Plan and WorkBench at the same time.
 You have to save each separately.
-I also couldn’t get them to open together.
+I also couldnï¿½t get them to open together.
 I could open either the workbench or the test plan file, but if I tried to do both, the second one I opened would overwrite the first.</li>
 </ul>
 <h1 style="text-align: center;">Project Info</h1>
 <h2>History</h2>